 Conditions of Administrative Leave Employee Initials HR Initials 6.
-I'm claiming the following date(s) as "prescheduled vacation" as verified with TeleStaff and/or my supervisor: 7. .
-I understand that while on administrative leave during my normal work hours I am considered to be "at-work" and "on-duty" and therefore subject to all applicable federal, state and local laws and SFMD policies and procedures.
-8. I understand that I must be "retrievable" during the course of this administrative leave at that my presence may be requested by SFMD at any time to facilitate the administration this investigation.
-Retrievable will imply that when my presence or response is requested my employer that I am (within reason) willing and able to respond to phone calls, text messages, voice mail messages and/or respond in-person to a designated meeting located that it is not a designated that it is not a designated meeting located that it is not a designated that it is 9.
-I claim the following "personal obligations" that may prevent me from being retrievable during my administrative leave and which may prevent me from meeting some of the obligations stipulated in this agreement: 10.
+I'm claiming the following date(s) as "prescheduled vacation" as verified with TeleStaff a my supervisor: and/or 7.
+I understand that while on administrative leave during my normal work hours I am cons to be "at-work" and "on-duty" and therefore subject to all applicable federal, state and laws and SFMD policies and procedures.
+8. 8.
+I understand that I must be "retrievable" during the course of this administrative leave and that my presence may be requested by SFMD at any time to facilitate the administration of this investigation.
+Retrievable will imply that when my presence or response is requested by my employer that I am (within reason) willing and able to respond to phone calls, text messages, voice mail messages and/or respond in-person to a designated meeting location.
+9. I claim the following "personal obligations" that may prevent me from being retrievable during my administrative leave and which may prevent me from meeting some of the obligations stipulated in this agreement: 10.
 The following are "other conditions" that may prevent me from being retrievable during administrative leave and which may prevent me from meeting some of the obligations stipulated in this agreement: g my 11.
 For purposes of this agreement, I agree to one of the following: Phone, voice or text communications within 1 hour.
 Requests for in-person meetings within 1 hour 30 minutes.
 I have been temporarily assigned to a 40-hour work week (M-Th, 0700-1800).
 12. I understand any time I'm requested to be on-site and meet in-person outside my regularly scheduled work time, I will be compensated in accordance with SFMD payroll practices which may result in compensation at one and one half times my normal rate of pay.
 13. I acknowledge that I have been advised of the reason(s) for this administrative leave.
 I have been advised of the following: Employee Signature: Date: Witness Signature: Date: